sensepost/mail-in-the-middle/README.md

 For detailed information about how to configure each of these sub-configuration files, refer to the section ["Configuration files"](#configuration-files).

 ## Execution
 Once the configuration has been done, you can invoke the script using docker or by installing the dependencies with pipenv.
+You can use the CLI version of the tool, or the Textual User Interface (TUI).

 ## Flags
 Use the flag "-f" to forward the emails for real (without this flag, the script would only  monitor the incoming emails and send them to the Discord/Teams chat).